-For those readers interested in learning more about the 2020 U.S. Department of Defense's assessment of the threats posed by strategic competition with China, your attention is invited to the Military and Security Developments Involving the People's Republic of China 2020.
+For those readers interested in learning more about the current U.S. administration's assessment of the threats posed by strategic competition with China, your attention is invited to the "Military and Security Developments involving the People's Republic of China 2020."
 This publication provides a summary of policy concerns and overview of key global initiatives guided by implementation of the National Security Strategy as it specifically applies to the People's Republic of China.
-To view this document, visit https://media.defense.gov/2020/ Sep/01/2002488689/-1/-1/1/2020-DOD-CHINA-MILITARY-POW/ER-REPORT-FINAL.PDF.
+To view this document, visit https://medla.defense.gov/2020/ Sep/01/2002483639/-1/-1/1/2020-DOD-CHINA-MILITARY-POWER-REPORT-FINAL.PDF.